ludiosarchive/mute-new-tabs/README.md

 Thanks
 ===
-Thanks to https://openclipart.org/user-detail/rones for https://openclipart.org/detail/219746/keep-quiet-sign, which I've used as the extension icon.
+Thanks to https://openclipart.org/user-detail/rones for https://openclipart.org/detail/219746/keep-quiet-sign, which I've used for the extension icon.